-the DIF(s) and
+the DIF(s); and

-any that have been closed due to the changes made in the revised document.
+any FBFs that have been closed due to the changes made in the revised document.

-Assures availability of IM documents through the NRC’s ADAMS platformthe NRC websiteand .
+Assures availability of IM documents through the NRC’s ADAMS platform, the NRC public website (for public documents), and the internal SharePoint site (for non-public, security documents).

-pdates the RPS-Inspections to add CN information and revise the baseline IP table with new sample sizes and requirements prior to the year they will be implementedUpdates all other IM information in RPSInspections as required.
+When necessary, updates the RPS-Inspections module to add CN information and revises the baseline IP table with new sample sizes and requirements prior to the year they will be implemented.
+Updates all other IM information in RPS-Inspections as required.
+Coordinates with the IMC 0611 lead to make changes to the RPS inspection report Auto Report Generation module as needed.

-official records in ADAMS, publishes documents (either new or revised) on the public website internal NRR for security documents) based on the information provided on the DIF ends an email to announce the CN issu to the Distribution list staff members listed on the DIFs.
+Once declared official records in ADAMS, publishes IM documents (either new or revised) on the public website or internal NRR SharePoint site (for security documents) based on the information provided on the DIF.
+Sends an email to announce details of the CN issuance to the CN Distribution list and to staff members listed on the DIFs.

+Processes closed FBFs in accordance with IMC 0801 and updates the FBF SharePoint site.

+Maintains various databases for IM documents including the following:

+list of leads for each document with last/next issue date

+comprehensive history of all document changes (CN, Document for Comment, and FBFs)

+list of Documents for Comment

+list of FBFs (both open and closed) – accessible to document leads

+CN History – ordered by CN number listing each document issued, deleted, revised, reactivated, or updated.

 0040-05 GENERAL INSTRUCTIONS FOR ALL DOCUMENT TYPES

 Each inspection program should contain basis documents.
+The document types for this inspection manual (IM) are listed in section 03.01.

 In general, revisions to IMCs and IPs should not occur more than once every 6 months unless circumstances dictate the change.
 See section 05.03 for further details regarding what would prompt a revision to an IMC, IP, TI, or OpESS.
 Consider the impact that changes in a particular IM document (e.g., IMC, IP, TI, or OpESS) will have on other IM documents.
 Contact the originating office of the affected IM document(s) and coordinate further changes that are essential to maintaining consistency within the IM.

 In the ROP inspection program, documents must conform to IMC 0308.
 If changes or revisions alter the scope or basis of an IM document, appropriate updates to the ROP Basis Document are required.
-Once the need for a basis change is recognized, to the IMC 0308 owner
+Once the need for a basis change is recognized, provide that information to the IMC 0308 owner when significant changes warrant such as Category 3 or higher changes (see section 06.04d.8(c)) or if the IMC 0308 owner determines the change is necessary.
+In addition, consider the document hierarchy; for the ROP, notify the IP 71111 and IMC 2515 Appendix A owners if a document revision affects those documents.

-In the ROP inspection program, each IMC and IP will be reviewed at least once every 5 years, in accordance with the Upon completing the review, the IMC or IP will be updated as necessary, and reissued noting that a periodic review has been completed.
+In the ROP inspection program, each IMC and IP will be reviewed at least once every 5 years, in accordance with the instructions in section 07.01.
+Upon completing the review, the IMC or IP will be updated as necessary, and reissued noting that a periodic review has been completed.
+The 5-year review may be completed at a shorter interval as long as all of the requirements of the review are met.